 25 years of SALA - Podcast Episode

-To celebrate 25 years of SALA, we are putting together a special podcast episode and would love to feature your favourite memories of the Festival.
+To celebrate 25 years of SALA, we are putting together a special podcast episode and would love hear how people have connected with the Festival over the years.
+If you’d be willing to share a memory or what you find meaningful about the Festival, please keep reading!

 Perhaps you discovered a love of visual art through a SALA artist, or a SALA exhibition challenged your understanding of how art ‘should’ be presented.
-Maybe you’re an established artist whose first exhibition was in SALA Festival.
-Perhaps you found a new way to connect with art through one of the SALA residencies.
-Perhaps you won a SALA award, or your child’s first word was ‘SA-LA’.
+Maybe you’re an established artist whose first exhibition was in SALA Festival and helped you to reach a new audience.
+Perhaps you’re an artist whose practice was bolstered by a SALA residency or winning a SALA Award.
+Maybe you’re an artist who works not to a calendar year, but a Festival year.

 Whether it’s funny, poignant, subtle or outrageous; we’d love to hear your stories!